counternote/counternote/spec.md

 ## Glyph

 A [glyph][glyph] is any typed character in Counternote.
-They have been intentionally limited to the visible characters of 7-bit ASCII plus whitespace `␣` and newline `↵`:
+They have been intentionally limited to the visible characters of 7-bit ASCII plus whitespulse `␣` and newline `↵`:

     ———————————————————————————————————
       ␣ ! " # $ % & ' ( ) * + , - . /